By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Drugs, legal and illegal, become a part of the ritual during which they are used.
-If your ritual is to get high, use all the drugs you can and act violent, that is what you will do.
-It you believe a small quantity of wine will increase your feeling of religious connection that too will occur.
+If your ritual is to get high, use all the drugs you can, and act violently, that is what you will do.
+If you believe a small quantity of wine will increase your feeling of religious connection that too will occur.

 Both set and setting are tied to placebo and nocebo effects.
-The way in which you perceive a drug’s use and its effects influences the experience you have.
+The way in which you perceive a drug’s use and its effects influence the experience you have.

-People who are drinking nonalcoholic drinks but believe they have been given drinks containing alcohol begin to act as though they were becoming disinhibited.
-They may slur their speech, stager and become loud and boisterous.
+People who are drinking non-alcoholic drinks but believe they have been given drinks containing alcohol begin to act as though they were becoming disinhibited.
+They may slur their speech, stagger, and become loud and boisterous.
 They may get louder, joke more and do things that in other settings they would be embarrassed to do.
 The belief that they were drinking alcohol has altered their behavior.

-That does not mean that the effects of drugs or alcohol is purely mental.
-Give those people who had been drinking a nonalcoholic beverage, but thought it contained alcohol, a reaction-time test and they will suddenly sober up and do just fine.
+That does not mean that the effects of drugs or alcohol are purely mental.
+Give those people who had been drinking a non-alcoholic beverage, but thought it contained alcohol, a reaction-time test, and they will suddenly sober up and do just fine.

 The converse is that people who drink a lot and develop a tolerance may feel they are not drunk at very high blood alcohol concentrations and with tremendous loss of coordination.
 While they may think they are fine, those who drank a lot will fail a sobriety test in the lab or in the field.

-Set and setting may alter the way the experience feels but that does not mean that the mind is strong enough to undue the effects of substances.
+Set and setting may alter the way the experience feels but that does not mean that the mind is strong enough to undo the effects of substances.
 You can think your way into addiction but you can’t think yourself sober.
-Clean and sober takes action also.
+Being clean and sober takes action also.

 For more on this see: